Racer159/zarf-package-k3d/README.md

 To use this package you can import the 4 components in the root `zarf.yaml` into your [Custom `init` Package](https://docs.zarf.dev/docs/zarf-tutorials/custom-init-packages).

+> ⚠️ **NOTE:** You can slim down your init package size by only including the `k3d` binaries you expect to use on your target OS

 ```yaml
 kind: ZarfInitConfig
 metadata: